neosaurrrus/blog-entries/30 - BogO.md

 # Big O Notation

 Its big because its a really important concept.
+And also is a capital letter.
+Let's talk about it.

 # Why do we need it?

 In the modern age, we assume our computers can do anything we ask instantly and can remember as much as you tell it to.
-To be fair, in most cases that is effectively true, however when we start working with large data sets, you can hit the limits of your super fancypants processor suprisingly fast.
+To be fair, in most cases that is effectively true, however when we start working with really large data sets, you can hit the limits of your super fancypants processor suprisingly fast.

 We can figure out a number of solutions to solve a problem in code.
 However some are better than others when dealing with a lot of data, big O is a system that allows us to evaluate the performance of the solution.